hardhats/vista-install-docs/New/UpdatingAVistASystem.rst

 Long Story
 ^^^^^^^^^^
 KIDS was invented by Ron DiMecili for CHCS (a VistA derivative for the DoD) while working for SAIC.
-Before KIDS existed, VistA (known in these days as the Decentralized Hospital Computer Program [DHCP]) used a technology called DIFROM to transport routines/data between two systems.
+Before KIDS existed, VistA (known in those days as the Decentralized Hospital Computer Program [DHCP]) used a technology called DIFROM to transport routines/data between two systems.
 DIFROM, as it name indicates, is part of Fileman (DI in the name is the namespace for Fileman).
 DIFROM transported data as routines, as routines were one of the few early standardized ways to share data between different M systems.
-By the time KIDS came around in the mid 90s, VistA systems were all networked to each other via Mailman (i.e.
-SMTP); and M systems were by now running on an operating system rather than being the only thing that ran on a machine--so the concept of files on a file system was developed by then.
+By the time KIDS came around in the mid 90s, VistA systems were all networked to each other via Mailman (i.e.  SMTP); and M systems were by now running on an operating system rather than being the only thing that ran on a machine--so the concept of files on a file system was well-developed by then.
 The data format that KIDS uses looks like the global output format that is a lowest common denominator standard between M implementations.

+As state earlier, in the VA single builds are transported as mail messages;
-Incidentally, the header and footer for the formats for the mail messages is not identical--there are some minor variations; the mail message format is called "Packman" for reasons unkown to me.
+whereas outside of the VA, most builds are transported as files.
+Incidentally, the header and footer for the formats for the mail messages is not identical--there are some minor differences compared with the KIDS file.
+The mail message format is called "Packman" for reasons unknown to me.

 How to Identify KIDS files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^